 2. Place yourself correctly in the salary range

 Now you have a starting point for your salary range, assess your personal situation.
 If you are a job starter, put your request at the lower end of the scale.
-If you already have several years of professional experience in the specific fields, or if you bring above-average qualifications, position yourself at the upper end of the remuneration range.
+If you already have several years of professional experience in specific fields, or if you bring above-average qualifications, position yourself at the upper end of the remuneration range.
 Your experience is not the only factor to determine your worth.
-In addition to your knowledge, also consider factors such as industry, company size and region.
+In addition to your knowledge, also consider factors such as industry, company size, and region.
 There are some general rules you can apply for your salary range:

 - Companies based in regions with high living costs, e.g., bigger cities, will usually have a higher salary level than those based in more rural areas.